FKnottenbelt/LS_120/OOP_design/writing_inheritable_code.md

 ### b - missing ducktype pattern
 A sending object checks the class of a receiving object to determine what message to send.
-=> role is ducktype. make ducktype interface and if it needs behavior (shared code) use a module for the role
+=> role is ducktype.
+Make ducktype interface and if it needs behavior (shared code) use a module for the role

 ## 2 - Insist on the Abstraction
-All of the code in an abstract superclass should apply to every class thqt inherits it.
-This also applies to modules: the code must apply to al who use it
+All of the code in an abstract superclass should apply to every class that inherits it.
+This also applies to modules: the code must apply to all who use it
-If sublcasses override a method to raise an exception like 'does not implement' they say 'I am not that thing' and you have got a problem.
+If subclasses override a method to raise an exception like 'does not implement' they say 'I am not that thing' and you have got a problem.
 If you can not correctly identify the abstraction there might